 The configuration script will now generate the root's SSH key.
 The passphrase for the key will be also used as the password for initial key download from Kernun GUI.
 Enter SSH key passphrase: Repeat SSH key passphrase: Generating public/private dsa key pair.
 Your identification has been saved in /home/keygen/id_dsa.
 Your public key has been saved in /home/keygen/id_dsa.pub.
 The key fingerprint is: 33:27:5a:63:53:b1:ba:47:bf:e8:58:4a:d0:f6:d4:d4 root@fw.example.com

 The SSH key generation is the last step in the initial configuration process.
-After that, the normal operation of the newly installed Kernun begins.
+After that, the normal operation of the newly installed Kernun UTM begins.

 The SSH (private) key needs to be downloaded to the administrator's